30 Best Vacation Ideas for Families Who Want to Avoid Winter

 Kids will enjoy the characters (and slime), while grown-ups hit the pool and beach at the Nickelodeon Resort Punta Cana.
 Photo by Jaime Sumersille

 14. Punta Cana, Dominican Republic — The Dominican Republic is easy to reach, thanks to numerous nonstop flights from many East Coast cities, and we've enjoyed several of the island's top beachfront resorts that cater to families.
-The luxury of the recently relaunched Club Med Punta Cana is not to be missed, but the whole family also had a blast at the Nickelodeon Resort with its water park, character visits, kids club, and stunning beachside pools.
+Club Med Punta Cana features cool activities from Creactive by Cirque du Soleil, boutique-hotel styling, and a full kids program.
+The Nickelodeon Resort is another great option for families, with a water park, character visits, kids club, and stunning beachside pools.

 15. San Juan, Puerto Rico — Old San Juan has the charm, history and culinary delights of a foreign destination without the hassles of needing a passport.
 Plus, nature seekers will enjoy hiking in nearby El Yunque rain forest.
 The Condado Plaza Hilton gives you the best of the beach with the culture of Old San Juan just outside your doorstep.
 (Please be aware that the hotel is undergoing renovations as the island as a whole continues to repair after the devastating effects of Hurricane Maria.)

-The Caribbean glimmers just outside the Azul Beach Resort Riviera.
+The Caribbean glimmers just outside the Azul Beach Resort Riviera Cancun.